Johan Petersson (handballer)

-Pär Johan Petersson (born 29 March 1973) is a Swedish handball player and handball coach.
+Pär Johan Petersson (born 29 March 1973) is a Swedish former handball player and current handball coach.
 He won the 1999 World Championship and the European Championship four times with the Swedish national team.
 He also competed in the 1996 Summer Olympics and in the 2000 Summer Olympics, where Sweden won silver medals both times.

 Career

 Petersson started playing handball at IK Sävehof, where he debuted for the senior team in 1990 in the Elitserien.
 His best results here were two second places in 1993 and 1994.
 In 1996 he became a professional player at the German club GWD Minden, where he signed on a bosman transfer, which was a new phenomenon in Handball.
 Here he played for one season before joining HSG Nordhorn, where he played with several national team colleagues including Ola Lindgren.
 After 4 years he joined THW Kiel, where he once again played with a number of Swedish national team players, including Magnus Wislander, Staffan Olsson and Stefan Lövgren.
 Here he won the German Championship in 2002 and 2005 and the EHF Cup Winners' Cup in 2002 and 2004.

 When he played for IF Hallby Handboll he acted as the player-coach.
 Here he barely missed promotion to the top division, the Elitserien.
 In 2008 he joined Alingsås HK.
 Here he won the Swedish championship in 2009.
 A year later he retired, but returned in the 2010–2011 season to join IFK Kristianstad.

 In April 2012 he made a second comeback when he joined German side TuS N-Lübbecke for the last match of the season and the final four.
 In 2015 he made his third comeback for HSV Hamburg to replace the injured Hans Lindberg und Stefan Schröder.
 But in his first game he ruptured his achilles tendon.